Hunnser86/Spaceball-shooter-game/README.md

  3. [Git:](https://github.com/)

-   * Git was used for version control of the website by using the git commit and git push functions in the terminal, to to ensure any changes I made were not lost and were also meaningful to the development process.
+   * Git was used for version control of the game by using the git commit and git push functions in the terminal, to to ensure any changes I made were not lost and were also meaningful to the development process.
 It would also help any other developers to assess or make changes in a real world setting.

  4. [GitHub:](https://github.com/)